MapsPeople/docs/src/content/cms/index.md

 We support bulk uploading of image files to the Media Library.

-Before deleting a piece of media, it is strongly advised to change to a different image on any Locations, Location Types or Categories that uses it before deleting.
-However, if you delete an image that is already used by a Location, the Location will revert back to using the Icon for its Location Type.
-If you delete an Icon that is used by a Category or Location Type, it will revert to using a generic marker on the Map.

 #### Uploading SVGs

 SVG is a vector file format, which lets MapsIndoors convert your Icon in a range of sizes to get the best looking Icon in every situation.